-By visiting any page on this site, you agree to the financial advice disclaimer.
+By visiting any page on this site, you agree to the financial advice disclaimer regarding optimal entry and exit points, supply and demand trading, and trading strategies.

 Bottom Finders